Have you seen African citrus psyllid?

 Call us 13 25 23

-Like the Asiatic citrus psyllid (Diaphorina citri Kuwayama), the African citrus psyllid (Trioza erytreae del Guercio) is a sap-sucking insect that can transmit the lethal citrus disease, huanglongbing-also known as 'citrus greening'.
+Like the Asian citrus psyllid (Diaphorina citri Kuwayama), the African citrus psyllid (Trioza erytreae del Guercio) is a sap-sucking insect that can transmit the lethal citrus disease, huanglongbing-also known as 'citrus greening'.

 As African citrus psyllid nymphs feed, they can cause distinctive cup-shaped or pit-like galls to form in leaves, particularly in the lower leaf surface of immature leaves.
 These are often visible as bumps in the upper leaf surface.